grundeinkommensbuero/gatsby-theme/readme.md

 Done: Supporting different file formats for the Logo --> shadowing a folder and grabbing first image in that folder with webpack

+### Further considerations

+- How convenient is shadowing the assets for us?
+Do we always have to provide a white-label-version of our main background images then?
+Can we bundle custom xbge illustrations in the gatsby-theme (are there license issues)?

 ### Nice-to-haves
 - More assets for the white-label-theme
 - Nicer color scheme for white-label-theme
 - Option to provide a link for the logo (contentful?, gatsby-config?)
 - Changing import of SVGs, so they support currentColor (not really important for the white-label-theme, since it only applies to xbge custom assets, would make it easier for us to change colors though)
   - Inline SVG loader is available here for example already: `/gatsby-theme/gatsby-theme/src/components/AboutUs/index.js`